garden-io/garden/docs/reference/commands.md

 Examples:

-garden get debug-info                # create a zip file at the root of the project with debug information garden get debug-info --format yaml  # output the provider info as yaml files (default as json)
+garden get debug-info                    # create a zip file at the root of the project with debug information garden get debug-info --format yaml      # output the provider info as yaml files (default as json) garden get debug-info --include-project  # Include the provider info for the project namespace.
+Default is disabled

 ##### Usage